-Use the form to ask me questions about online fitness coaching, general fitness and nutrition or check out the Frequently Asked Questions below.
+Use the form below to ask me questions about running, general fitness and nutrition or check out the Frequently Asked Questions below.

 Online coaching is like Netflix for your health!
 Your monthly subscription plan gives you variety and flexibility to meet your health goals.